Introducing Adaptive Continuous Adversarial Training (ACAT) to Enhance ML Robustness: Abstract

 \section{Abstract}

-Machine Learning (ML) is susceptible to adversarial attacks that aim to trick ML models, making them produce faulty predictions.
-Adversarial training was found to increase the robustness of ML models against these attacks.
-However, in network and cybersecurity, obtaining labeled training and adversarial training data is challenging and costly.
-Furthermore, concept drift deepens the challenge, particularly in dynamic domains like network and cybersecurity, and requires various models to conduct periodic retraining.
-This letter introduces Adaptive Continuous Adversarial Training (ACAT) to continuously integrate adversarial training samples into the model during ongoing learning sessions, using real-world detected adversarial data, to enhance model resilience against evolving adversarial threats.
-ACAT is an adaptive defense mechanism that utilizes periodic retraining to effectively counter adversarial attacks while mitigating catastrophic forgetting.
-Our approach also reduces the total time required for adversarial sample detection, especially in environments such as network security where the rate of attacks could be very high.
-Traditional detection processes that involve two stages may result in lengthy procedures.
-Experimental results using a SPAM detection dataset demonstrate that with ACAT, the accuracy of the SPAM filter increased from 69\% to over 88\% after just three retraining sessions.
-Furthermore, ACAT outperforms conventional adversarial sample detectors, providing faster decision times, up to four times faster in some cases.
+Adversarial training enhances the robustness of Machine Learning (ML) models against adversarial attacks.
+However, obtaining labeled training and adversarial training data in network/cybersecurity domains is challenging and costly.
+Therefore, this letter introduces Adaptive Continuous Adversarial Training (ACAT), a method that integrates adversarial training samples into the model during continuous learning sessions using real-world detected adversarial data.
+Experimental results with a SPAM detection dataset demonstrate that ACAT reduces the time required for adversarial sample detection compared to traditional processes.
+Moreover, the accuracy of the under-attack ML-based SPAM filter increased from 69\% to over 88\% after just three retraining sessions.